axiotl/aqua-tools/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+AQuA tools is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License v3.0.
+The full license text can be found in the [LICENSE.md](LICENSE.md) file.

+### Note for Commercial Users
+For commercial licensing options, please contact hello@axiotl.com.